-Example B – percentage of order

-Summary :

-Written lines total 100% of 75% order

-Signed lines total 100% of 75% order

-Example C - part of whole
+Example B - part of whole

-BASIS OF WRITTEN LINES : part of whole

-BASIS OF SIGNED LINES : part of whole

-Summary:

-Written lines total GBP100,000 part of whole (GBP200,000 sum insured)

-Signed lines total 50% part of whole (100%)

-Signing Provisions
+Signing Provisions - Conditional:

-Conditional:

-Required where there is more than one participating Insurer.
+Required where there is more than one participating insurer.

-C3.5.1 The Signed Lines Guidance issued in December 2005 established the following signing principles:

-Wherever possible, the (signing) calculation method should be explicit on the submission allowing the Insurer to determine how their line will be calculated.

-Any post-inception change(s) in signing must be agreed by all parties whose lines are to be varied.
+C3.5.1 The Contract Certainty Code of Practice requires that where there is more than one participating insurer the contract must include an agreed basis on which each insurer’s final participation will be determined (Principle E.1).

 C3.5.2 Model Signing Provisions can assist with the implementation of these principles and help to provide certainty of signed lines at inception.
-This is important for Brokers , to confirm their security and for Insurers, to confirm their participation and commitment of capital.
-It also clearly establishes the proportion to be borne by each Insurer in the event of a loss.
+This is important for brokers , to confirm their security and for insurers, to confirm their participation and commitment of capital.
+It also clearly establishes the proportion to be borne by each insurer in the event of a loss.

 C3.5.3 The signing provisions contained in this guidance enable the signed lines for each contract to be clearly determined at the conclusion of placement.
-Any subsequent variation of these signed lines then requires the documented agreement of the Broker and all Insurers whose lines are to be varied.
+Any subsequent variation of these signed lines then requires the documented agreement of the broker and all insurers whose lines are to be varied.

 C3.5.4 It is recommended that every contract should contain a clause which sets out the signing provisions, to assist with certainty in this area.
-The Model Signing Provisions below have been reviewed by leading counsel.
+The Model Signing Provisions below have been reviewed by leading counsel instructed on behalf of the London Market Group (LMG).

-C3.5.5 There are two versions of the Model Signing Provisions; one without a disproportionate signing clause, and one that allows disproportionate signing before inception at the election of the Broker.
-The model clauses are not mandatory and Brokers and Insurers may make additions, deletions or amendments.
+C3.5.5 There are two versions of the Model Signing Provisions; one without a disproportionate signing clause, and one that allows disproportionate signing before inception at the election of the insured.
+The broker can select the appropriate version to use on the contract, taking account of the insured’s requirements..
+The model clauses are not mandatory and brokers and insurers may make additions, deletions or amendments.

 Insurer signing instructions

-C3.5.6 The Market Reform Group (MRG), supported by the opinion of leading counsel, recommends that the use of all Insurer signing instructions other than “line to stand” should be discontinued.
-For example, the use of Insurer signing instructions such as X% to sign Y%” should be discontinued, as their meaning may be unclear and could compromise contract certainty.
+C3.5.6 The London Market Group (LMG), supported by the opinion of leading counsel, recommended that the use of all insurer signing instructions other than “line to stand” should be discontinued.
+For example, the use of insurer signing instructions such as X% to sign Y%” should be discontinued, as their meaning may be unclear and could compromise contract certainty.

-C3.5.7 If the lines written by Insurers “to stand” should exceed 100% of the order, then the agreement of Insurers would be required to vary these lines.
+C3.5.7 If the lines written by insurers “to stand” should exceed 100% of the order, then the agreement of insurers would be required to vary these lines.
 In the event of a disproportionate signing, priority should be given to any intended variation of lines written “to stand”.

 Model Signing Provisions